pulsar-edit/.github/CODE_OF_CONDUCT.md

 * Gracefully accepting constructive criticism
 * Focusing on what is best for the community
 * Showing empathy towards other community members
+* Considering all suggestions regardless of personal opinions

 Examples of unacceptable behavior by participants include: